dhanushkumar-dk/image-steganography/README.md

 # image-steganography
-Used to hide information with in a PNG image file.
+Used to hide information with in a digital image file.

 # Project developer
 <h>Dhanush Kumar G<h>